Branded app development: how to increase brand recognition?

 Another example of a brand loyalty app is The Rock Clock by Dwayne Johnson.
 As this application is a motivation alarm clock, you are just to enter a goal, set your morning alarm and wake up every day with a new message from Dwayne “The Rock” Johnson.
 Entertaining isn’t the only goal of this app, it also serves Dwayne as a new channel of fans’ engagement.

 So now we face another question: “How can brands efficiently use custom mobile app development to be effectively presented on a smartphone?”

-First of all, mobile applications provide better personalization, which offers users information tailored to their interests, behaviour within the app, location, etc.
+First of all, mobile applications provide better personalization, which offers users information tailored to their interests, behavior within the app, location, etc.

 The L’Oreal in its Makeup Genius app-enhanced reality using advanced facial mapping technology to turn a smartphone camera into a virtual mirror.
 It means that you are able to try on lipstick or eye-shadows in real time.

 The technology is about scanning your face so as to virtually apply makeup.
 What stands this app out of the many others is that it registers 64 facial data points and 100 facial expressions so the app identifies your lips, eyes and facial contours.

 This enables L’Oreal products and looks to follow your action and emotions in a natural way.
 In other words, if you apply a blush on cheeks and want to see how it looks from the other angle, the blush will stay exactly on your cheeks.
 Thus, L’Oreal created an app that kills two birds with one stone: entertains users and engages people in buying its products.

 Secondly, it’s much easier to send messages in apps.
 The email was considered to be the most used business communication tool.
 Nevertheless, with the appearance of mobile notifications, things have changed.
 There are two types of notifications: push and in-app notifications.
 They both are exciting alternatives for communicating with app users in a less invasive manner.